plentymarkets/plentyshop-pwa/guide/setup/deployment.md

 ### Config

+When running locally, the app utilizes values from apps/web/.env to enable features and settings, which are then read by the Nuxt configuration.
+Since we're ignoring .env files on deployment, the values from apps/web/.env need to be provided as an Action GitHub variable `CONFIG`  to be used in the upload action.

 1. Go to your repository.
 2. Go to **Settings**.
 3. In the **Security** section, go to **Secrets and variables » Actions**.